osnystrom/Capstone_2/README.md

 This project uses data from ebird to create maps of bird distributions and a predictive algorithm that identifies a bird's species based on color, size, and location.

-For an overview, refer to the Capstone 3 Documenation file
+For an overview, refer to the Capstone 2 Documentation file

 To review the actual code, refer to they jupyter notebooks:
 Ebird_data_importing_and_basic_EDA - imports the data from ebird and does some basic processing